00sapo/python-dust/README.md

 ## TLDR

 * `./install 3.8.13`: install Python 3.8.13 in a subdirectory of your project
-* `./dust add numpy scipy ipython`: install numpy and scipy as dependencies
+* `./dust add numpy scipy ipython`: install numpy, scipy, and ipython as dependencies
 * `./dust shell`: run a shell with the python version set up
 * `./dust exec vscode`: run a command (`nvim`) with the python version set up
 * another user `./install`: install Python 3.8.13, numpy, scipy, and ipython all in your project directory